Folkestone Groomers Directory

 This post contains affiliate links.
 If you make a purchase through these links, we may earn a commission at no additional cost to you.
 We only recommend products we trust and believe will be valuable to our readers.

 As the weather shifts across Kent, dogs in Folkestone, Hythe, Sandgate, and Dover face wetter walks, muddier trails, and seasonal coat changes that can quickly lead to matting and skin issues if appointments drift too far apart.
-This guide explains exactly when to rebook grooming during Autumn and Winter based on your dog's specific coat type and the unique challenges of the British weather.
+This guide explains exactly when to rebook grooming year-round based on your dog's specific coat type and the unique challenges of the British weather.

 Grooming Interval Quick Reference Table